-Abdominoplasty can be performed as either a full or partial tummy tuck, depending on the specific needs of the patient.
-Board-certified plastic surgeon Geoffrey Leber, MD performs this procedure using a single incision for some patients, which reduces the amount of visible scarring left after the procedure.
+Abdominoplasty can be performed as either a full or partial tummy tuck (sometimes called a “mini tummy tuck”), depending on the extent of your concerns.
+Board-certified plastic surgeon Geoffrey Leber, MD performs this procedure using a single incision for some patients, which can reduce the amount of visible scarring left after the procedure.

-Tummy tucks are often performed after pregnancy or significant weight loss, in order to restore tone and tightness to the abdominal region.
-The best candidates for abdominoplasty are men and women who have significant pockets of fat in the midsection that have not responded to diet or exercise.
-Factors that can lead to this issue include:
+Tummy tucks are often performed after pregnancy or significant weight loss in order to restore tone and tightness to the abdominal region.
+The best candidates for abdominoplasty are men and women who have significant pockets of fat in the midsection that have not responded to dieting or exercise.
+Factors that can lead to a loose, hanging, or protruding abdomen include:

-- Weight gain and subsequent loss
+- Weight gain and subsequent weight loss

 - Prior surgeries in the midsection

 Tummy tucks are performed by Dr. Leber as an outpatient procedure under general anesthesia in his cosmetic surgery office in Phoenix.
-Incisions may be placed horizontally from hipbone to hipbone, or vertically down the middle of the abdomen.
+Incisions may be placed horizontally from hip bone to hip bone, or vertically down the middle of the abdomen.
 The type of incision will depend on the patient’s specific needs and desired outcome.

 Once the incision is made, Dr. Leber tightens abdominal muscles using both lateral and horizontal sutures.
 This technique results in a more natural, toned appearance for the tummy.
-Fat tissue and excess skin is removed before the incision is closed.
+Fatty tissue and excess skin is removed before the incision is closed.
 Repositioning of the navel will also be done during this procedure if necessary.

 Types of Tummy Tucks

-Tummy Tucks for Severe Diastasis
+Tummy Tuck for Severe Diastasis

-Tummy Tucks with Midline Skin Excision
+Tummy Tuck with Midline Skin Excision